bharath-123/builder-specs/specs/deneb/assembler.md

 We also define a few helper methods

-TODO - fix the object references
+TODO - Define state interference methods.
+We can black box them for now in `check_state_interference`

 ```python
 def is_tx_blob(tx: Transaction) -> bool: